htasoftware99/MEDICAI/README.md

 **Note:** Replace `your_groq_api_key_here` with your actual GROQ API key.

-### 4. Run the Application
+### 7. Run the Application

-Make sure you are in the project folder and run the following command:
+Make sure all the above steps are completed successfully, then run the following command:

 ```bash
 streamlit run app.py